 You probably have an old version of the Photoshop plugin installed somewhere.

 Delete all MouseHookPro*.8li files from your plugin folders, then reinstall Lazy Nezumi Pro.

 On some machines, the transparent overlay window where Lazy Nezumi Pro draws its guide lines can cause some lag, especially when other applications are doing screen capture in the background.
-If you are experiencing this, try enabling the Direct2D option via the Settings->Edit Overlay Settings menu.
-It that doesn't help, you can also just turn off the overlay completely.
+If you are experiencing this, try enabling the Direct2D option via the Settings/Edit Overlay Settings menu.
+This should help in most situations, but with some video cards you'll want to keep it off.
+If that doesn't help, you can also just turn off the overlay completely.

 It's possible that you pressed the old default keyboard shortcut to toggle cursor visibility by accident.

 You can configure cursor visibility via the Settings/App Cursor/Show menu.
 You should also configure your shortcuts via the Settings/Edit Shortcuts menu and make sure that you unset any App Cursor shortcuts you don't want.